mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

 # The concept

+The MDS solution you are very familiar with, without even being conscious of it, is a world map.
+See this video that shows you what I mean:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kIID5FDi2JQ" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 <img src="/_pages/tutorials/mds/flat-earth.jpg" width="249" height="140" align="right"/>
 * Squeezing distances in n-dimensions in 2-dimensions
 * Each time refitting points on two-dimensions